New Jersey Solar Incentives in 2023

 That breaks down to 7.2 cents per kilowatt-hour for electricity, which is much lower than New Jersey state average electricity price of 16.7 cents per kWh.

-The cost of solar goes down even further for New Jersey homeowners that take advantage of the Administratively Determined Incentive (ADI) program through SuSI.
+The cost of solar goes down even further for New Jersey homeowners who take advantage of the Administratively Determined Incentive (ADI) program through SuSI.
 This program awards $85 per 1,000 kWh of solar generation for 15 years.

 For a solar system producing over 11,000 kWh per year, that adds up to $14,025 over the life of the program — effectively reducing the net cost of the system to $6,841.